Avoiding questionable financial advice in Thailand

 Local Property “Investments”

-In addition to the normal boiler-room chancers, from time to time there are some fly-by-nighters, who seek out to rip off unsuspecting investors.
+In addition to the normal boiler-room chancers, from time to time there are other forms of fly-by-nighters, who seek out to rip off unsuspecting investors.

 These go above and beyond just local agents trying to flog you a condo.
 Rather, these ‘alternative to banks’ market themselves as ‘Wealth accumulation companies’ offering you ‘client focused’, ‘secure’ and ‘transparent’ opportunities to invest in property offering ‘secure, asset backed rental guarantees’ where funds are held in ‘escrow’ (which does not exist in Thailand).